-Prometheus Copper Clay is also now available.
-Developed in Turkey, Prometheus Copper Clay fires in 30 minutes at 850 degrees C and requires no special firing pan.
+Prometheus Copper Clay was developed in Turkey.
+Prometheus Copper Clay fires in 30 minutes at 850 degrees C and requires no special firing pan.
 And it comes as syringe clay as well as lump clay.

 Prometheus™ bronze clay is also available.
 Developed in Turkey, this bronze clay has a shorter, lower temperature firing schedule without the need for activated carbon.
 It still needs a kiln to fire it for best results.
 Available as lump clay and in syringe form.